Universal truth of operator statements via ideal membership: Applications

 \paragraph{Step 2: Translating the statement}

 After fixing a signature, we can translate the statement about morphisms into a first-order formula.
-To keep the notation uncluttered, we omit the sorts of the variables and constants in the formula.
-Instead we visualise the sorts via the directed multigraph in Figure~\ref{fig sorts}, where each symbol $s$ with $\sigma(s) = (\alpha,\beta)$ is represented by an edge with label $s$ from vertex $\alpha$ to $\beta$.
+To keep the notation uncluttered, we omit the sorts of the variables in the formula.
+We note that $\sigma(a) = \sigma(p) = \sigma(q) = (u,v)$ and $\sigma(x) = (v,u)$.

 In the following, we write $st$ for $s \cdot t$ to keep the expressions shorter.
 Then Lemma~\ref{lemma MP-inverse} can be translated into the formula

 where